-WHEREAS, Native Americans have lived and thrived in North America from time immemorial; and
+WHEREAS, Indigenous people have lived and thrived in North America from time immemorial; and

-WHEREAS, Indigenous people in America have often suffered persecution and removal from their homelands at the hands of governing bodies and through the colonization and settlement of America; and
+WHEREAS, Indigenous people in the Americas have long suffered persecution and removal from their homelands through the colonization, settlement, and forming of America; and

 WHEREAS, Indigenous people are resilient and have continued to thrive and prosper to the present day; and

-WHEREAS, in 1977, the International Conference on the Discrimination Against Indigenous People in the Americas first proposed the idea of Indigenous Peoples’ Day; and
+WHEREAS, in 1977, the International Conference on the Discrimination Against Indigenous People in the Americas first proposed the idea of Indigenous Peoples’ Day as a way to re-imagine Columbus Day; and

-WHEREAS, in 1992, Berkeley, California become the first locality in the United States to celebrate Indigenous People’s Day; and
+WHEREAS, in 1992, Berkeley, California became the first locality in the United States to celebrate Indigenous Peoples’ Day; and

-WHEREAS, in 2017, Charlottesville and Falls Church were the first localities in the Commonwealth to declare the second Monday in October as Indigenous Peoples’ Day; and
+WHEREAS, in 2017, Charlottesville, Virginia and Falls Church, Virginia were the first localities in the Commonwealth to declare the 2nd Monday in October Indigenous Peoples’ Day; and

-WHEREAS, in 2019, Alexandria and Richmond, the capital of the Commonwealth of Virginia, also recognized the second Monday in October as Indigenous Peoples’ Day;
+WHEREAS, in 2019, Richmond, Virginia, the capital of the Commonwealth of Virginia, for the first time, recognized the 2nd Monday in October as Indigenous Peoples’ Day; and

-NOW, THEREFORE, I, Ralph S. Northam, do hereby recognize October 12, 2020, as INDIGENOUS PEOPLES’ DAY in our COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.
+NOW, THEREFORE, I, Ralph S. Northam, do hereby recognize October 11, 2021 as INDIGENOUS PEOPLES’ DAY in the COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all citizens.